huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 ## Mac OS

-To install the [datasets based worker](./services/worker) on Mac OS, you can follow the next steps.
+To install the [worker](./services/worker) on Mac OS, you can follow the next steps.

 ### First: as an administrator